 ACDI aims to be societally relevant.
 We not only respond to stakeholder evidence needs, but also pose new questions whose answers might shift societal perspectives and agendas.
 ACDI’s research approach is founded on the recognition that the development and climate change nexus presents complex, even “wicked”, problems that are best answered in an integrative, interdisciplinary and transdisciplinary setting.
 Such a setting has the potential to enable and stimulate cross-fertilisation of diverse viewpoints and the production of new knowledge.

-ACDI is the secretariat for a regionally distributed ARUA Centre of Excellence in Climate & Development (ARUA-CD) that will undertake research, training and influencing to substantially contribute to achieving sustainable development goals in the face of climate change.
-The initial ARUA-CD hub partners are UCT (CoE Secretariat and Southern African regional hub), University of Ghana (West African regional hub) and University of Nairobi (East African regional hub)
+ACDI is the secretariat for a regionally distributed ARUA Centre of Excellence in Climate & Development (ARUA-CD) that undertakes research, training and influencing to substantially contribute to achieving sustainable development goals in the face of climate change.
+The ARUA-CD consists of three core regional partners: the ACDI in Southern Africa, the Institute for Environment and Sanitation Studies (University of Ghana) in West Africa, and the Institute for Climate Change and Adaptation (University of Nairobi) in East Africa.
+Projects within ARUA-CD include: